 It happened toward the end of the summer after karaoke night at the campus union.
 The over-21s proceeded to get smashed at the student union bar to numb the humiliation of wearing a giant cardboard apple pinned to your chest and singing a song in Russian about a lonely XXXXXXX from XXXXXXXX who is bummed because his girlfriend has the flu and can’t go party with him.

 That afternoon I was sitting on the lawn guzzling water, wearing sunglasses, and trying to concentrate on learning vocabulary that was blurring before my eyes, when up walked EA.
 He was really not good at the language, even though he XXXXXXXXXXXXXXX, so we illicitly switched to English and took a walk through the woods down to the river, and wound up at the baseball field.
-We sat in the dugout chatting and then XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX even though the chain link fence XXXXXXXXXXXXX XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX which actually got annoying because XXXXXXXXXXXXXXXXXXXXX XXXXXXXXXXXXXXXX mosquitoes.
+We sat in the dugout chatting and then XXXXXXXXXXXX even though the chain link fence XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX which actually got annoying because XXXXXXXXXXXXXXXX mosquitoes.

 Not gonna lie, it was hot.